MicrosoftLearning/mslearn-fabric.pt-br/Instructions/Labs/12-query-data-in-kql-database.md

 ---
 lab:
-  title: Introdução à consulta de um banco de dados Kusto no Microsoft Fabric
+  title: Consultar dados no Banco de Dados KQL
   module: Query data from a Kusto Query database in Microsoft Fabric
 ---